What are the 10 Pharma and Med Device Companies in the USA?

 Products You Might Know: Actifuse, Brevibloc, Suprane

 Brief History: GSK is one of the world’s biggest pharmaceutical companies, describing itself as a ‘science-led global healthcare company’.
-GSK took its current form in 2000 after a merger between SmithKline Beecham and Glaxo Wellcome, in 2014 it ranked as the sixth-biggest pharmaceutical company worldwide.
+GSK took its current form in 2000 after a merger between SmithKline Beecham and Glaxo Wellcome and it ranks as the ninth-biggest pharmaceutical company worldwide based on 2019 revenue.
 Their products fall into three main areas – vaccines, pharmaceuticals and consumer healthcare.

 Area: Medical Devices and Pharmaceuticals